Tresjs/tres/docs/es/guide/migration-guide.md

 # Guía de migración

-Esta guía tiene como objetivo ayudarte con la migración de la v1 ha la mas reciente v2 de Tresjs This guide is intended to help you migrate from v1 to brand new shiny v2 🤩✨ of TresJS.
+Esta guía tiene como objetivo ayudarte con la migración de la v1 ha la mas reciente v2 de Tresjs

 ::: code-group